 Documents produced by GPs or other immunisation providers will no longer be sufficient as a form of evidence.

 Regardless of whether the child is or is not immunised, parents must provide an immunisation status certificate, from the Australian Immunisation Register to the school.

 CLICK ON THESE LINKS to download:

-If your child lives in two households please also fill out the Alternative Family Form
+If your child lives in two households please also fill out the Alternative Family Form available from the Office.

 PREP STUDENT TRANSITION PROGRAM